AviSkuben/LaborDayHackathon2024/README.md

 # Future Directions:

-As we continue developing the App, we want to polish the App/website to make sure that it's user friendly.
-Our goal is to expand the functionality and features to include a proper database, an improved GUI, collaboration tools for businesses, application tools for potential employees, personalized job matching and a community forum.
+As we continue developing the App, we want to polish the App to make sure that it's user friendly.
+Our goal is to expand the functionality and features to include a proper database, an improved G.U.I, collaboration tools for businesses, application tools for potential employees, personalized job matching and a community forum.
 Ultimately, we see our platform as a non-profit hub for local small business growth, promoting local economy and community development.